-Description This call allows hardware accelerators to stay compatible with device drivers that may have speed-dependent software implementations.
+This call allows hardware accelerators to stay compatible with device drivers that may have speed-dependent software implementations.

 Whenever it dispatches to a driver, the device dispatcher obtains the device driver's speed class from the DIB and issues this system service call to set the system speed.
-When the driver completes the call, the device dispatcher restores the system speed to what it was before the call.
+When the driver completes the call, the device dispatcher restores the system speed to what it was before the

 An accelerator card may intercept this vector and replace the system service call with its own routine, thus maintaining compatibility with GS/OS device drivers.

+Input:

-Parameters Input: The A register contains one of these speed settings: \$0000 Apple IIGS normal speed \$0001 Apple IIGS fast speed \$0002 Accelerated speed \$0003 Not speed dependent Settings from \$0004 to \$FFFF are not valid.
-Return: The accumulator contains the speed setting that was in effect prior to issuing this system service call.
-Notes None.
-Errors None.
+The A register contains one of these speed settings:

+Apple IIGS normal speed \$0000 \$0001 Apple IIGS fast speed Accelerated speed \$0002 Not speed dependent \$0003

+Settings from \$0004 to \$FFFF are not valid.

+The accumulator contains the speed setting that was in effect prior to issuing this system service call.

+Notes

+None.

+None.